Honest comparison

 • Multi-baker / family accounts (Q3 2026).
 About 15% of cottage businesses run as family teams.
 Bakesy is structurally single-operator.

 • $19/mo flat, zero transaction fees.
 Bakesy charges $9.99 (Lite) or $17.99 (Premium) per month and ours is $19 — but neither of us takes a cut of your sales.
 Stripe's standard fees apply on both.
-Our 30-day free trial means you can switch with zero financial risk.
+CottageOps is free in 2026, so you can switch with zero financial risk.

 How to switch